mgirlich/tibblify/tests/testthat/_snaps/tib_spec.md

 # errors on invalid names

-    Names can't be empty.
+    Names must be unique.
-    x Empty name found at location 1.
+    x These names are duplicated:
+      * "x" at locations 1 and 2.

+# can infer name from key

+    Can only infer name if key is a string

 ---

-    Names can't be empty.
-    x Empty name found at location 2.
+    Can only infer name if key is a string

 ---

     Names must be unique.
     x These names are duplicated:
-      * "x" at locations 1 and 2.
+      * "y" at locations 1 and 2.

 # errors if `.names_to` column name is not unique